Fiji national rugby union team: Inter-war period

 Fiji played their first international against Western Samoa in Apia, Samoa on 18 August 1924.
 Fiji's 20-man squad came exclusively from the five registered native clubs of the time.
-The match was played at 7 am to allow the Samoans time to get to work afterwards and was played on a pitch with a large tree on the halfway line.
+The match was played at 7 am to allow the Samoans time to get to work afterwards and the Fijians to catch their sailing; it was played on a quality pitch, despite persistent but unfounded stories there was a large tree on the halfway line.
 Fiji wore black and won 6–0 despite playing barefoot.
 The return match was won 9–3 by Samoa to draw the series.
-The first-ever Fiji test team continued their overseas adventure with a nine-match tour of Tonga.
+The first-ever Fiji test team continued their overseas adventure between tests with a nine-match tour of Tonga.
 Though Fiji lost the first test played in Nukuʻalofa 9–6, they were not to lose again, taking the second test 14–3 then drawing the decider 0–0.
 They won all six of the matches against non-test opposition.

 Auckland University College were the first overseas side to visit Fiji in 1926, The Kiwi students played the Fiji Europeans and finished the three-match series with a win, loss and draw.
 Tonga also visited Fiji that year and for the first time Fiji played in their present strip of white jersey, palm tree badge and black shorts.
 The three match series finished level with Tonga winning the first test 9–6; Fiji winning the second 14–3 and the final game a 0–0 draw.

 During the 1927 season, a General Meeting was called for the purpose of arranging a return visit to New Zealand at the invitation of Auckland University.
 Some 30 players expressed their willingness to make the trip, but after all arrangements had been made, there were insufficient players available so management cancelled the trip, much to the regret of Auckland.